Zyzle/zyzle.github.io/content/blog/2022-07-16-colour-finder-2/index.md

 	Array.from({ length: 8 }, () => [])
 );
 ```
-I say first attempt because this reducer is pretty inefficient, for our zoomed image with ~125k unique colours it took around 25s to complete and since we'll be running this in multiple passes per image that time will add up significantly.
+I say the first attempt because this reducer is pretty inefficient, for our zoomed image with ~125k unique colours it took around 25s to complete and since we'll be running this in multiple passes per image that time will add up significantly.
 We'll leave optimisation for now though and go through this line by line:

 1. we create our reducer function for our `colorData` array and create a 2D array as our initial value.
 2. we map the `kClusters` array and call our `calcEuclideanDist` function passing the current cluster and colour
 3. another reducer then to find the smallest distance from our newly created `distances` array.
 We could just spread the array into `Math.min` here but that will fail if we ever decide to increase the number of *k*-clusters beyond a certain point
 4. now we know the smallest distance we get its index from `distances`
-5. and now add this color to the array at that index in the array we are creating in this reducer.
+5. and now add this colour to the array at that index in the array we are creating in this reducer.
 Phew

-What we've created here in our `clusteredData` is an 8 item array with all our image colours sorted into the same index as our initially created clusters.
+What we've created here in our `clusteredData` is an 8-item array with all our image colours sorted into the same index as our initially created clusters.
 If we console log it out it'll look something like this:

 ```
 (8) [Array(24865), Array(32390), Array(7014), Array(3894),